ionic-team/ionic-docs/docs/api/app.md

 ## Programmatic Focus

-As mentioned earlier, the `ion-app` component provides focus utilities for Ionic components with the `ion-focusable` class.
-The `setFocus` method allows you to programmatically focus an element in response to user actions.
-However, it should not be used when the element is focused due to a keyboard event, as the focus utility will handle that automatically.
+Ionic offers focus utilities for components with the `ion-focusable` class.
+These utilities automatically manage focus for components when certain keyboard keys, like <kbd>Tab</kbd>, are pressed.
+Components can also be programmatically focused in response to user actions using the `setFocus` method from `ion-app`.

 import SetFocus from '@site/static/usage/v8/app/set-focus/index.md';